JoeldossantosPersonal/DiabetesAnalysis/README.md

 Methods Used

-The predictive model is built using various machine learning algorithms, with a primary emphasis on the J48 decision tree algorithm.
+The predictive model is built using various machine learning algorithms, with a primary emphasis on different types of decision tree algorithms.
 Supervised training is employed to train the model on a dataset containing measurements from 768 female subjects aged 21 and above.
 The Weka explorer software is utilized for data preprocessing, exploration, and model development.

 Model's Purpose